 This insurance will cover both the legal defense and any damages that come out of a lawsuit, assuming your claim is one that was covered by your insurance.
 This coverage is essential for any small or medium size business.
 While you may think you will never be sued, it happens much more often than you would think and legal costs can quickly spiral out of control.

-If your business has company cars or makes deliveries with a company vehicle, you’ll need auto insurance to cover your risks out on the road.
+If your business has company cars or makes deliveries with a company vehicle, you’ll need commercial auto insurance to cover your risks out on the road.
 Just like your personal auto insurance, this policy will cover bodily injury or property damage you or your employees do with company vehicles.

 Most states require a certain amount of auto insurance and while it may be tempting to go with the minimum amount required, it’s wise to seriously consider all options.
 A serious car accident can lead to medical bills and even a lawsuit, which can put your business at risk.